 The Dominicans of the 70s Senior found to be confused and – for a youngster like myself – probably confusing, nor did he always have a good word to say about the Jesuits.
 So I found myself somewhat adrift.
 Thus, I wanted to take a good look at Écône and visited it twice, the first time being in February of 1975.
 I went in the company of a marvelous Belgian family that had kindly taken me in during my stay in Brussels.
 They were fervent traditionalists themselves, something that held them together for some years, but was later, as so often occurs, to tear them apart.
-Despite it all, one son of theirs still belongs to the SSPX, and from what I’ve learned about him since, seems to be happy.

 2) The second event was my interview with Msgr.
 Lefebvre himself.
 He became aware of my presence and interest in his seminary, and so freed up an hour in his agenda to receive this young American.
 This time I would indeed be able to use my French, for the bishop did not speak English.
 We chatted for nearly an hour, as I told him my story and answered his questions.
 After the interview, he turned me over to the American priest in charge of the anglophone candidates.
 Together we agreed that I would return to Écône after the months I had already scheduled at the monastery in France.
-The door was open if I should desire to enter the seminary.
+The door was open should I decide to enter the seminary.

 I found Msgr.
 Lefebvre cordial, though less fiery than the English deacon.
 But I liked them both.
-At the end, I was very happy that I had been so well received and indeed invited to come back and quite possibly begin my formation.
+At the end, I was very happy that I had been so well received and indeed invited to come back and quite possibly begin formation.
 Senior had spent most of our visit speaking with the seminarians, trying out his own French, and even giving a lecture on literature (in English) to the seminarians.
 For my part, I was extremely eager to speak with him about the seminary and my plans.
 But that would have to wait until we had departed, and were left to ourselves on the next leg of our trip, to France.

 3) When we were finally deposited at the train station in Sion (the neighboring Swiss city), the professor and I found our seats in one of the cabins and began to speak about our experience.
 I could hardly contain myself.
 I exclaimed that, finally, we had located the Catholic paradise for priestly formation that we had almost despaired of ever finding.
 I told Senior, excitedly, of my interview with the bishop and the invitation I had received.
 However, I at once noted an ambiguity on his face that I had not expected.
 Not wishing to entirely extinguish my youthful enthusiasm, he just slowly shook his head and said: “I don’t know…”

 There is a paradox in all this.
 From that point on, I followed other roads to the priesthood and continued to distance myself progressively from traditionalist ideology.
 I also became a fan of Pope St. John Paul II (not without misgivings here or there) – he was, after all, the pope that would ordain me in 1983.
 Senior, however, did not conceal his aversion to the pontiff.
 With the passing of the years, and to my great chagrin, he withdrew more and more into the worldview of the very traditionalism from which he had rescued me in 1975.
-Nonetheless, my affection for him continued and we maintained regular contact until his death in 1999 (and an intense correspondence, though more about theological than ecclesiastical matters).
+Nonetheless, my affection for him continued and we maintained regular contact until his death in 1999 (and an intense correspondence, though more about philosophical and theological than ecclesiastical issues).